Manjukumbar32/demo1/README.md

 # demo1
-this file is for testing
+This file is for testing.
+This  is use only for my study purpose.